-- A. Any regular employee who is assigned to work and actually works a defined "swing" shift that begins at or after 2 p.m. and prior to 10 p.m. shall receive an additional seventy-five cents (\$0.75) per hour over their regular rate of pay for all hours actually worked and overtime hours actually worked in conjunction with the shift. - B. Any regular employee who is assigned to work and actually works a defined "graveyard" shift that begins at or after 10 p.m. and prior to 5 a.m. shall receive an additional one dollar (\$1) per hour over their regular rate of pay for all hours actually worked and overtime hours actually worked in conjunction with the shift. - C. An employee who is assigned to work a 12 hour shift shall receive the shift differential if a majority of the hours worked are within the defined shift above.
+- A. Any regular employee who is assigned to work and actually works a department defined "night" shift shall receive an additional one dollar (\$1) per hour over their regular rate of pay for all hours actually worked and overtime hours actually worked in conjunction with the shift. - B. Any regular employee who is assigned to work and actually works a department defined "cover shift" shall receive an additional seventy-five cents (\$0.75) per hour over their regular rate of pay for all hours actually worked and overtime hours actually worked in conjunction with the shift. - C. An employee who is assigned to work a twelve (12) hour shift shall receive the shift differential if a majority of the hours worked are within the department defined shifts above.